jackzhou2024/CS269i-HW3-Tournament-2025/README.md

 ---

-**Important:** _Do not write code that directly inspects or manipulates the auction format, the optimization objective, or your opponent’s strategy. **(In other words, no hacking: your code should behave like a legitimate bidding strategy, not try to exploit information or the system itself.)**_
+**Important:** _Do not write code that directly inspects or manipulates the auction format, the optimization objective, or your opponent’s strategy. **(In other words, no hacking: your code should behave like a legitimate bidding strategy, and should not attempt to exploit unauthorized information or manipulate the system itself.)**_

 ## Score Calculation